esphome/esphome-docs/components/output/template.rst

 .. warning::

-    This is an **output component** and will not visible from the frontend.
+    This is an **output component** and will not be visible from the frontend.
 Output components are intermediary components that can be attached to for example lights.

 .. _output-template-on_write_action: